CrageJ/MusicScraper/README.md

 This is a command-line interface for scraping and retrieving music album data from various websites.

+Features:
+- Scrapes the top x rated albums for any year from 4 different music rating websites

 ## Prerequisites

 - Python 3.10+